 Here’s how to bypass VPN blocks on Netflix and other platforms

 Ironically, all you have to do in order to bypass VPN blocks is to use a better VPN.
-Below, we’ll walk you through the process step-by-step.
+Below, we’ll walk you through the proven process step-by-step.

-Here’s how to get around VPN blocks on Netflix and all your favorite streaming services:
+From our experience, here’s how to get around VPN blocks on Netflix and all your favorite streaming services:

 - Download the appropriate version of the app for your device, then log in.